Syed Mushtaq Ali Trophy

 The Syed Mushtaq Ali Trophy is a domestic Twenty20 cricket championship in India, organized by the Board of Control for Cricket in India (BCCI).
 It is named after former Test cricketer Syed Mushtaq Ali.

 It is played by the teams from the Ranji Trophy, which is the premier domestic first-class cricket championship in the country.
 In 2006–07, the inaugural competition was won by Tamil Nadu under the captaincy of Dinesh Karthik.
-The 2024–25 tournament was won by Mumbai, who defeated Madhya Pradesh in the final.
+The 2025–26 tournament was won by Jharkhand, who defeated Haryana in the final.
 Tamil Nadu has been the most successful team, winning the trophy three times.

 History

 The tournament is played under Twenty20 (T20) rules.
 Originally known as the Inter-State T20 Championship, it was inaugurated by the Board of Control for Cricket in India (BCCI) for the 2006–07 season.
 Except in 2016–17, the tournament has been contested by teams involved in the Ranji Trophy, 27 at first and currently (2023) 38.
 The format begun with a round-robin stage with the teams divided into zonal groups, with the top teams in each group qualifying for a knockout stage culminating in the final tie.
 In 2012–13, the BCCI decided to replace the knockout with a Super League consisting of two groups, the winners of which qualified for the final.
 In June 2016, the BCCI relaunched the competition using zonal teams, as in the Duleep Trophy, but they reverted to the Ranji teams in 2017.
 Since then, the number of competing teams have increased to 38 and the knockout stage has been restored.